hschickdevs/Telegram-AI-Software-Architect/README.md

         └── index.html
 ```

-Just simply prompt the bot with a detailed description of the software you want to build, and it will generate a full codebase for you and send the zipped code the Telegram chat.
+Just simply prompt the bot with a detailed description of the software you want to build, and it will generate and send the zipped software codebase the Telegram chat.

 > 💡 **Tip:** The [Claude 3 Opus](https://www.anthropic.com/news/claude-3-family) model has proven to be exceptionally more effective at generating the codebases than even the best OpenAI GPT models.